Rahul-Sahani04/React-Frontend-Development-Roadmap/Create-React-App/Readme.md

 In this guide, you'll create a simple Todo List application using React.
 We'll cover every step in detail, ensuring you understand each part of the process, from setting up the project to deploying it.

+> For comprehensive and official documentation on Create-React-App, including setup, configuration, and deployment instructions, please visit the [Create-React-App Developer Site](https://create-react-app.dev).

 ## Project Overview

 ### Features